interlay/interlay.github.io/docs/vault/faq.md

 ### Do Vaults earn fees?

 Yes!
-Vaults earn fees in interBTC and KINT/INTR.
+Vaults earn fees in kBTC/interBTC and KINT/INTR.

 ### How often must Vaults come online?